terrier-org/pyterrier/docs/modules/apply.rst

 pipeline transformers to address common use cases.

-The table below lists the main classes of transformation in the PyTerrier data model, as well as the appropriate apply function to use in each case.
-These vary in terms of the type of the input dataframe (queries or ranked documents), and the cardinality change in the dataframes by application of the transformer.
+The table below lists the main classes of transformation in the PyTerrier data model, as well as the appropriate apply method to use in each case.
+In general, if there is a one-to-one mapping between the input and the output, then the specific pt.apply methods should be used (i.e. `query()`, `doc_score()`, `.doc_features()`).
+If the cardinality of the dataframe changes through applying the transformer, then `generic()` must be applied.

+Each apply method takes as input a function (e.g. a function name, or a lambda expression).
+Objects that are passed to the function vary in terms of the type of the input dataframe (queries or ranked documents), and also vary in terms of what should be returned by the function.

 +-------+---------+-------------+------------------+---------------------------+----------------------+------------------+
 + Input | Output  | Cardinality | Example          | Example apply             | Input type           | Return type      |